FLSA Update (3-6-2017): Staff Titles “Under Review” Will Remain Exempt

 Communications are being revised to notify the 600 employees remaining exempt.
 The final reminder to those employees changing to non-exempt is delayed until a determination can be made about the impact of the injunction, if any, on System-wide Pay Plan title exemptions.
 Human Resources continues to monitor this situation and will respond accordingly to any further changes related to the injunction or other legal actions regarding the overtime regulations.

-We currently offer the following resources for the proposed FLSA changes:
+We currently offer the following resources for Fair Labor Standards Act:

 - Working Time Issues Frequently Asked Questions

-- These FAQs present a variety of case studies that help to explain how overtime works in situations where employees travel, work from home, have flex schedules, and other scenarios.
+- These FAQs present a variety of case studies and questions that help to explain how overtime works in situations where employees travel, work from home, have flex schedules, and other scenarios.

 For further questions, please contact Classification and Compensation by phone at (979) 845-4170 or via a new email addressed dedicated to FLSA and pay plan questions: firstname.lastname@example.org